Are RV Backup Cameras Worth It?

-The DoHonest HD Wireless RV Backup Camera is a very affordable option for those who don’t want to drill any extra holes in their RV or van or truck.
+The DoHonest HD Wireless RV Backup Camera is a very basic rear view camera option for those who don’t want to drill any extra holes in their RV or van or truck.
 It’s also very affordable and an easy way to make it possible to hitch up a bumper pull trailer fast and without any extra help.

 - Very Easy Installation

 The LeeKooLuu is a great wireless RV backup camera if you want a great affordable rear view camera that is powerful enough to be used on the back of an RV, travel trailer, or 5th-wheel.

 The camera is IP96K waterproof, has a 150 degree viewing angle, night vision, and streams video in HD 720p.

 There are parking guide lines that can be adjusted and turned on and off.
 The wireless range is 900 feet and can stream high-quality video at high speeds up to 60 feet.

 The monitor is 7 inches and can connect with up to 2 cameras which are viewed on a split screen.
 There is a table stand and a bracket mount included for the monitor.

 If you want a suction cup windshield mount you will need to purchase that separately (click to view on Amazon).

 Much like some of the other RV backup cameras in this review, the LeeKooLuu can record while you are driving.
 There is no SD card included with purchase.

 If your RV or camper trailer came pre-wired for a Furrion RV backup camera LeeKooLuu makes an adapter that includes a bracket and power cord plug for super easy installation (click to view on Amazon).